Xacheri/TheCarbonAgeTTRPG_PUBLIC/README.md

 ﻿# Carbon Age Player-Facing Wiki
 Hello traveler!

 Welcome to the Carbon Age Wiki!
 This is a public repository of rules, lore, and wordbuilding for my Carbon Age TTRPG setting.
-If you cam here looking for examples of my code, I am sorry to disappoint.
+If you came here looking for examples of my code, I am sorry to disappoint.

 Well, since you've come all this way, let me tell you a little bit about my world...